asyazwan/asyazwan.github.io/_posts/2017-09-30-docker-for-mac-logs.md

 tags: dev docker xhyve
 ---

+Edit Feb 2018: New docker for mac uses LinuxKit doesn't have syslogd running by default (as of this time of writing).
+More info [here](/docker-for-mac-logs-updated).
+{: .notice--warning}

 When docker [ditched](https://blog.docker.com/2016/05/docker-unikernels-open-source/) Alpine for [xhyve](https://github.com/mist64/xhyve), I didn't know how to get into docker itself to eg. see logs.

 > The xhyve hypervisor is a port of bhyve to OS X. It is built on top of Hypervisor.framework in OS X 10.10 Yosemite and higher, runs entirely in userspace, and has no other dependencies.